 Since most investors are more interested in stocks, this category goes to Scottrade.

 Charles Schwab vs Scottrade: Mutual Funds

 Schwab offers its clients more than 3,500 OneSource mutual funds, which have no load and no transaction fee.
 Mutual funds that do have a transaction fee are a steep $76

 on the purchase side, although there is no charge to sell.

 Scottrade clients are able to trade over 14,000 mutual funds.
 Almost 3,000 come with no transaction fee and no load.
 No-load funds that do have a transaction fee are $17

 to buy and sell.
 Load funds are free to buy, although they cost $17 on the sell side.

-Because of lower commissions Scottrade wins again.
+Because of much lower commissions Scottrade wins again.

 Research and Education